purtuga/project-showcase/README.md

 #   Project Showcase
 Quickly add showcases to your library and provide the ability to generate a static site for them.

-##  Design

-Create the UI as Web Components.
-Provide a set of Custom Elements that can be used to build the User Interfaces.
-Each showcase is added by calling a `showcase()` function with a callback that is called when that showcase is selected in the UI.
+Each showcase is added by calling the `showcase()` function with a callback that is called when that showcase is selected in the UI.

+This library provides a set of Custom Elements that can be used to build the User Interfaces that then displays the showcases that were registered.

 ### `showcase()` method
+Registers a showcase.

 ````javascript
 import {showcase} from "showcase"